JonCastaway/FiTaDoServer/README.md

 ### Installation

 1. **📥 Clone the Repository**:

     ```sh
     git clone https://github.com/JonCastaway/FiTaDoServer.git
     ```

 2. **📂 Move to the Repository Directory and Docker Compose File**:

     ```sh
     cd FiTaDoServer && mv Docker-Compose.yml ~/
     ```

 3. **🔐 Generate Random Passwords and Get Your Tailscale Name, Then Add Them to the Docker Compose File**:

     ```sh
     chmod +x generate.sh
     ./generate.sh
     ```

 4. **🔧 Build the Docker Container**:

     ```sh
     docker compose build
     ```

 5. **🗄 Start the MariaDB Database**:

     ```sh
     docker compose up -d mariadb
     ```

 6. **🔧 Initialise the Databases**: Run `initdb.sh` and provide your MariaDB root password.

     ```sh
     chmod +x initdb.sh
     ./initdb.sh
     ```

 7. **📈 Bring Up the Rest of the Compose Stack**:

     ```sh
     docker compose up -d
     ```

+### 🦊 Configure Firefox

-8. **🦊 Configure Firefox Desktop**:
+#### Configure Firefox Desktop

 - Go to `about:config` in Firefox.
 - Set `identity.sync.tokenserver.uri` to `http://YOURTAILSCALEHOSTNAME:8000/1.0/sync/1.5`.

-  **🦊 Configure Firefox Android**:
+#### Configure Firefox Android

 - Open the Firefox for Android menu.
 - Tap `Settings`.

-    - Tap About Firefox.
+- Tap `About Firefox`.
 - Tap the Firefox icon 5 times.
 - Go back.
 - Tap `Sync Debug`.
 - Tap `Custom Mozilla account server` and enter your content server `http://TAILSCALENAME:8000`.
 - Tap `Custom Sync server` and enter your sync server URL `http://TAILSCALENAME:8000/token/1.0/sync/1.5`.

-    - Tap `X` Stop Firefox that appaered in the menu.
+- Tap `X` to stop Firefox that appeared in the menu.
 The server changes will take effect when you run Firefox again.

-9. **🚀 Try to Sync**!
+### 🚀 Try to Sync!

 ## 🤝 Contributing

 We welcome contributions!
 Please open an issue or submit a pull request with your improvements.

+## 📜 Licence

+This project is licensed under the **Mozilla Public License 2.0** - see the [LICENCE](LICENCE) file for details.

 ## 📝 Acknowledgements